-As your revenue grows, you will expend more - pay more salary, spend more on office infrastructure or pay more tax.
-Expense forecast assumption will require you to assume an expense growth rate at which your expenses will grow every year.
+As your revenue grows, you will expend more – pay more salary, spend more on office infrastructure etc. Expense forecast assumption will require you to assume an expense growth rate at which your expenses will grow every year.

-For example, you may assume your expense for the first two years will grow at a 7% rate, while the last three years may grow at a 10% rate considering your revenue levels.
-The expenses you project may be more than your revenue, and it is completely fine.
+For example, you may assume your expense for the first two years will grow at a 7% rate.
+The last three years may grow at a 10% rate considering your revenue levels.
+The expenses you project may be more than your revenue, and it’s fine.